-- (a) Subsidiary corporations (continued) - (i) Consolidation (continued)
+(a) Subsidiary corporations (continued)

+(i) Consolidation (continued)

 In preparing the consolidated financial statements, transactions, balances and unrealised gains on transactions between group entities are eliminated.
-Unrealised losses are also eliminated but are considered an impairment indicator of the assets transferred.
+Unrealised losses are also eliminated unless the transactions provides evidence of an impairment indicator of the transferred assets.
 Accounting policies of subsidiary corporations have been changed where necessary to ensure consistency with the policies adopted by the Group.

 Non-controlling interests comprise the portion of a subsidiary corporation's net results of operations and its net assets, which is attributable to the interests that are not owned directly or indirectly by the equity holders of the Company.
-They are shown separately in the consolidated statement of comprehensive income, statement of changes in equity, and statements of financial position.
-Total comprehensive income is attributed to the non-controlling interest based on their respective interest in a subsidiary corporation, even if this results in the non-controlling interests having a deficit balance.
+They are shown separately in the consolidated statement of comprehensive income, statement of changes in equity, and statement of financial position.
+Total comprehensive income is attributed to the non-controlling interests based on their respective interests in a subsidiary corporation, even if this results in the non-controlling interests having a deficit balance.